MatthewMawby/SearchIndex/README.md

 #### Read
 Read is the core function of the index, and as such this needs to be a quick operation.
 Fortunately, partitioning our index enables asynchronous parallel searches to be run for sets of tokens.
 #### Write
+add docs & add tokens in the same call then, probably
 #### Delete
 #### Consistency
 #### Background Scans
 ##### Documents
+get rid of phantom docs, yo
 ##### Index Partitions
 **Cleanup**
 **Resizing**